-- 1. 4,330 homes in or adjoining the main built up area of Arnold and Carlton; - 2.
+- 1. 4,330 homes in or adjoining the main built up area of Arnold and Carlton: - 2.
 1,265 homes around Hucknall; - 3.
 1,515 homes at the Key Settlements for Growth made up of - i.
 Bestwood Village 525 homes; - ii.
 Calverton 740 homes; and - iii.
 Ravenshead 250 homes. - 4.
 140 homes at the other villages including: - i.
 Burton Joyce 55 homes; - ii.
 Woodborough 55 homes. - 2.1 Policy 2 (The Spatial Strategy) of the Aligned Core Strategy sets out the broad spatial distribution of new homes around Gedling Borough.
 It adopts a strategy of urban concentration with regeneration.
 This means that development will be directed to locations within or adjacent to the main urban areas of Arnold and Carlton, followed by locations on the edge of the sub-regional centre of Hucknall and then locations at three settlements identified as key settlements for growth.
 Finally, growth at 'other villages' will be provided to meet local need only. - 2.2 The Aligned Core Strategy allocates three strategic sites, at Teal Close on the edge of the urban area and at Top Wighay Farm and North of Papplewick Lane on the edge of Hucknall.
 These sites are shown on the Policies map.
 Gedling Colliery/Chase Farm site was also identified as a strategic location for growth in the Aligned Core Strategy and is shown on the Polices map as housing allocation H9. - 2.3 The proposed non-strategic sites for the urban area and edge of Hucknall are outlined in Policy LPD 64: Urban Area.
 For the key settlements, sites in Bestwood Village are outlined in LPD 65: Bestwood Village; Calverton in LPD 66 and Ravenshead in LPD 67.
-For the other villages, the following policies are provided: LPD 68 Burton Joyce; LPD 69 Newstead; and LPD 70 Woodborough. - 2.4 The figures set out in Policy LPD63 include a number of homes which have already been built or have been granted planning permission as well as a number that could be built on sites which do not need a change in planning policy.
+For the other villages, the following policies are provided: LPD 68 Burton Joyce; LPD 69 Newstead; and LPD 70 Woodborough. - 2.4 The figures set out in Policy LPD63 include homes which have already been built since 2011, sites with extant planning permission, sites below the threshold for allocation and sites allocated in the Aligned Core Strategy and Local Planning Document.
+The windfall allowance has been added to the housing supply for the main built up area of Arnold and Carlton.